Blockchain based Resource Governance for Decentralized Web Environments

 Access control is a technique used to determine who or what can access resources in a computing environment~\citep{sandhu1994access}.
 In system infrastructures, access control is dependent upon and coexists alongside other security services.
 Such technologies require the presence of a trusted reference entity that mediates any attempted access to confidential resources.
 In order to decide who has rights to specific resources, access control frameworks make use of authorization rules, typically stored inside the system~\citep{koshutanski2003access}.
 A set of rules constitutes a policy.
 A popular approach of implementing access policies is through Access Control Lists (ACLs)~\citep{grunbacher2003posix}.
 Each protected resource has an associated ACL file, which lists the rights each subject in the system is allowed to use to access objects.

 With the evolution of the web and decentralized data ecosystems, there is the need to move beyond managing access to resources via authorizations~\citep{akaichi2022usage}.
 Authorization predicates define limitations that consider the user and resource credentials and attributes.
 Usage control is an extension of access control whereby policies take into account obligations and conditions in addition to authorizations~\citep{lazouski2010usage}.
 Obligations are constraints that must be fulfilled by users before, during, or after resource usage.
 Conditions are environmental rules that need to be satisfied before or during usage.
-The mutability of attributes and access continuity are two innovative ways that usage control improves conventional access control models.
-While usage control frameworks aim to ensure the proper handling of data based on usage policies.